Glost/db_nets_renew_plugin/root/prj/sol/output/README.md

 The `config`, `libs` and `plugins` folders should be in one folder with the `loader.jar` file.

+The Java should be installed for the running.

 The samples of the db-nets are in the `../samples` folder (files with the `.rnw` extension).